YU000jp/logseq-plugin-bullet-point-style/readme.md

 ### Usage

-- When this plugin install, the style be applied to journals or the single page , the right sidebar.
+- When this plugin install, the style be applied.
+To open the plugin settings on click the top toolbar button `🔷`.

 #### Plugin Settings